Jimmie Stephens

-James A. Stephens (born 1950 or 1951) is an American politician who has served on the Jefferson County, Alabama, Commission since 2010.
+James A. Stephens (born March 17, 1951) is an American politician who has served on the Jefferson County, Alabama, Commission since 2010.
 He is a member of the Alabama Republican Party.

 Early life and education

 Stephens grew up near Bessemer, Alabama, and attended Bessemer High School.
 He graduated from Samford University in 1975 with a Bachelor of Science in Business Administration and a Master of Business Administration.

 Political career

 Stephens served on the Bessemer City Council from 2006 to 2010.

 Jefferson County Commission

 Stephens first ran for a seat on the Jefferson County Commission in 2010 against incumbent Republican commissioner Bobby Humphryes.
 He defeated Humphryes in the Republican primary runoff election.
 In November, he won the general election with 68% of the vote.
 After winning re-election in 2014, he was elected as the president of the county commission unanimously.
 He was then re-elected in 2018 and 2022.

 In January 2025, he announced that he would again run for re-election in the 2026 election.